LouieOHagan/Covid-Companion-Website/README.md

 ### Current Pages & Features

+- Navigation bar
+    - For larger screened devices the website has a "traditional" navigation bar that any user would expect to see when they load on to a website however once the screen width size reaches below 768px pixel I decided to take a different design route.
+"Traditionalally" I would go for a burger icon however during my design process I came across "Thumb zone designing".
+    - "Hoober’s research shows that 49% of people hold their smartphones with one hand, relying on thumbs to do the heavy lifting.
+Clark took this even further and determined that 75% of interactions are thumb-driven.
+With this understanding of hand placement, we can conclude that certain zones for thumb movement apply to most smartphones.
+We’ll define them as easy-to-reach, hard-to-reach and in-between areas."
+        - A diagram showing these places to reach can be found [here](https://cloud.netlifyusercontent.com/assets/344dbf88-fdf9-42bb-adb4-46f01eedd629/496f7bc0-4c6c-4159-b731-ec3adcf91105/thumb-zone-mapping-opt.png)
+        - Further information on Thumb Zone design found [here](https://www.smashingmagazine.com/2016/09/the-thumb-zone-designing-for-mobile-users/)
+    - The navigation bar down the bottom of your screen is simply a lot more convinient for the user and offers a better user experience.
+When looking on a computer it can be a little bit surprising as you expect to see a burger icon however after testing it on multiple smartphones I realised that you would hardly notice the different as in our everyday lives we use Instagram, Facebook, Twitter, Youtube etc countless amounts of times, all of which use the same styled navigation bar in their mobile apps.

+- Accordion

+- CRUD Functionality

 ### To Do List
 #### MUST DO
 - ~~Get button on accordion and test on iphone~~ - **Implemented 18/04/20**